maxkapur/maxkapur.github.io/_posts/2022-06-25-migrating-to-jekyll.markdown

 readers—both of them—to the same surveillance.

 Finally, since Jekyll builds everything to static HTML on the server side, the load times should be faster.
-And later on, if I want to switch hosting providers or set up my own webserver in my basement, future migrations should be much easier than this one.
+And later on, if I want to switch hosting providers or set up my own web server in my basement, future migrations should be much easier than this one.

 # Pain points